-Here are the 6 advantages of digital time tracking for lawyers.
+Here are 6 advantages of digital time tracking for lawyers.

 1. Tracking Potential Lost Revenue

-Automated timekeeping tools take a lot of the error, stress, and time out of the tracking process.
+Automated timekeeping tools take a lot of the error, stress, and — ironically — time out of the tracking process.
 These solutions can track both billable and non-billable hours, so lawyers can see where they’re losing valuable time on unrelated tasks that impede the workflow.

 Data is important for improving law firms as a business.
-For example, a lawyer charging $200 an hour may not bill for an hour of overtime, which is $200 a day lost.
+For example, a lawyer charging $200 an hour may not bill for an hour of overtime, which is $200 lost in a day.
 Assuming that happens at least once a week, that’s a potential loss of over $10,000 a year!
-Time tracking can ensure that this time is billed, and paid for, for more accurate revenue.
+Digital time tracking can ensure that this time is billed, and paid for, for more accurate revenue.

 2. Revealing Inefficiencies